tera-arise/arise/README.md

 CREATE SCHEMA staging AUTHORIZATION arise;
 ```

-(The latter two are only required for release deployments.)
+(The latter two are only required for non-development deployments.)

 With this setup, and assuming you have PostgreSQL listening locally, you should
 now be able to successfully do `dotnet run --project src/server/daemon`.